Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/3.Switching_SDL_Apps/index.md

 In addition, regarding the behavior of "Pressing other SDL App Icon on the HU screen" and "The launch by pressing HardSW" please refer to the following:

 <ol>
 "2.1.
-Press the SDL App Icon on the SDL Menu screen" "2.2.
-Launch by  Voice Recognition"
+Press the SDL App Icon on the SDL Menu screen"<br>
+"2.2.
+Launch by  Voice Recognition"<br>
 "2.3.
-Launch by choosing the Audio source on the Audio screen" "2.4.
-Launch by HardSW"
+Launch by choosing the Audio source on the Audio screen"<br>
+"2.4.
+Launch by HardSW"<br>
 </ol>

 In this chapter, the overall sequence of switching SDL Apps for each type is described.